Home

 What are transfats impact on health?

-It is recommended that we limit our daily Trans Fat intake.
-It is suggested that to do so we should limit our Trans Fat intake to less than 1% of our total daily calories.
-For example, if you need 2,000 calories per day, only 20 of those calories should be from Trans Fats.
-However, this means that you can only eat less than 2 grams of Trans Fat per day.
-Whether we can limit ourselves to this extent is uncertain but cutting back on Trans Fats (even if it’s only by a small proportion) will improve your health.
+It is recommended that we limit our daily intake of this form of fat.
+It is suggested that to do so we should limit our intake to less than 1% of our total daily calories.
+For example, if you need 2,000 calories per day, only 20 of those calories should be from this type of fat.
+However, this means that you can only eat less than 2 grams per day.
+Whether we can limit ourselves to this extent is uncertain but cutting back (even if it’s only by a small proportion) will improve your health.

 TOP of Transfats